EagleTw/markdown_notes/general_notes/learning_essential_project_management.md

 ## Part 2.
 Planning

 * Project plan
   * Avoid forgotten tasks
   * Serve as roadmap
+* Project team
+  * Core team (R&D, CAE, Marketing core team)
+  * Make sure the team is in right size
+  * How to choose team member
+    * List out all possible member
+    * Cross out people who can be replaced by another
+  * No two people are responsible for the same thing
+* Roles
+  * Sponsor
+  * Project Manager
+  * Business Architect - what
+  * Product Architect - how
+  * Process Architect

 ## Part 3.